 A few Virginia banks have started offering single-closing construction-perm loans, which have been standard in other states for a number of years.
 With this type of loan, you only have one closing, at the beginning of construction.
 When the home is complete, the loan simply “modifies’ into your permanent mortgage, thus saving you the second set of closing costs.
 The closing costs will almost always be higher than for a construction loan, but rarely as much as the total of the two closing costs of the two-loan method discussed above.

 Depending on your individual circumstances one method or the other may be better for you.

-If you’d like more information on how each loan-type works, on the financing process in general, or some unbiased feedback on what specific area banks offer, please give us a call or send us a note here.
+If you’d like more information on how each loan-type works, on the financing process in general, or some unbiased feedback on what specific area banks offer, please give us a call or contact us.

 What style custom home gives the best square-foot price